Health Benefits

 We might think that Fig and Nectarine are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Fig and Nectarine Facts such as their taste, shape, color, and size are also distinct.
 The difference between Fig and Nectarine is explained here.

 The amount of calories in 100 gm of fresh Fig and Nectarine with peel is 74.00 kcal and 44.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
-Thus, Fig and Nectarine belong to and category.These fruits might or might not differ with respect to their scientific classification.
+Thus, Fig and Nectarine belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Fig and Nectarine is Rosales and Rosales respectively.
 Fig belongs to Moraceae family and Nectarine belongs to Rosaceae family.
 Fig belongs to Ficus genus of Ficus carica species and Nectarine belongs to Prunus genus of P. persica species.
 Beings plants, both fruits belong to Plantae Kingdom.